 Tracking Website Traffic: Video Walkthrough

-- Better Understand Your Visitors – Tracking you traffic sources in Google analytics can help you identify your unique visitors’ geographic location and which channels they use, so you can better understand them and their user behavior, provide targeted messages, and make improvements to your SEO strategies
+• Better Understand Your Visitors – Tracking your traffic sources in Google Analytics can help you identify your unique visitors’ geographic location and which channels they use, so you can better understand them and their user behavior, provide targeted messages, and make improvements to your SEO strategies

-- Measure Your Marketing Campaigns – If a campaign is built around driving traffic or completing actions on your website, then you can measure its effectiveness
+• Measure Your Marketing Campaigns – If a campaign is built around driving traffic or completing actions on your website (called conversions), then you can measure its effectiveness

-- Identify Traffic Gaps on Your Site – You can identify which channel doesn’t perform well in attracting visitors, so you can optimize it
+• Identify Traffic Gaps on Your Site – You can identify which channel doesn’t perform well in attracting visitors, then optimize it to perform better

 (Don’t have a WordPress site?
 Skip down to the next section.)

-Plus, you’ll have to be an Analytics expert to find the right report and get the traffic data that you need for making decisions.
+Plus, you’ll have to be an Analytics expert to set up the tracking that you need, find the right reports inside the Google Analytics dashboard, and get the traffic data that you need for making decisions.

-So, a much easier way of viewing your traffic sources, pageviews, and other engagement metrics in WordPress is through MonsterInsights.
+A much easier way of installing Google Analytics, setting up the tracking features you need, and viewing your traffic sources, page views, and other engagement metrics in WordPress is with MonsterInsights.

-It’s the best WordPress plugin for Google Analytics and it makes using Analytics very easy.
+MonsterInsights is the best WordPress plugin for Google Analytics, and it makes using Analytics very easy.
 You don’t have to worry about hiring a developer or someone who knows analytics.

-The plugin helps add Google Analytics to your website and then displays the most useful reports right inside your WordPress dashboard.
+The plugin helps you quickly and easily add Google Analytics to your website without touching any code, set up advanced tracking, and then see the most important reports right inside your WordPress dashboard.

 Overview Report

 To start, go to Insights » Reports » Overview.
-Here you can see a traffic overview report and the overall performance of your website.
+Here you’ll find a traffic overview report and the overall performance of your website.

 In the Overview report, you can also view the Top 10 Countries that your users are from.
 Using this report, you can create campaigns, messages, and content according to different regions.